 - Familiarize yourself with the terms used during emergency situations:

-- Lockdown: Used when there is a perceived danger inside the building.
+- Lockdown: Used to secure school buildings and grounds during incidents that pose an immediate threat of violence in or around the school.
 Doors are locked, windows are closed and locked, blinds are closed.
 People are directed to move away from windows and doors and remain quiet.
 Hallways are cleared of students and school staff.

-- Lockout: Used when there is a perceived danger outside the building or in the surrounding neighborhood/town.
+- Lockout: Used to secure school buildings and grounds during incidents that pose an imminent concern outside of the school.
 Any classes are immediately brought inside, all exterior windows are locked.
 No visitors are permitted inside the building.
 The school day continues as normal.

 - Evacuation: When students and staff are moved out of the building to a pre-designated safe location.